Types of Employment

 Employers use sham contracting to avoid fulfilling obligations they have to employees, such as paying minimum wages or providing entitlements like leave and superannuation, and it’s common practice in several industries, especially the gig economy.

-Union members fought hard for changes to protect workers from sham contracting arrangements, winning significant improvements to the laws as part of the Closing Loopholes (No.2) Act.
-These stronger laws introduce a range of measures to stop employers from mislabelling employees as ‘independent contractors’ to deny workers their work rights.
+Union members fought hard to win changes in 2024 that protect workers from sham contracting arrangements.
+These stronger laws introduced a range of measures to stop employers from mislabelling employees as ‘independent contractors’ to deny workers their work rights.

 Daily and weekly hire